joereynolds/jn/README.md

 - Incorporate fuzzy search if we have one available fzy/fzf etc...
 - Should be a config option for default edit style.
 Inline (on the terminal) or in your $EDITOR.
 Should also be able to override this with a flag

-### What language should we choose?
+### What language should we choose (ordered by preference)?

+- Chicken Scheme - Tempting... possibly.
+Good string handling, fast, testable, easy executables
 - Shell - Easiest install process ever, very well integrated with shell tools duh, but shell scripting hurts my soul
-- Chicken Scheme - Tempting... possibly.
-Good string handling, fast, easy executables
 - Lua - Compilation is a bit of a mare but is otherwise pretty good
+- TS - Don't like the tooling
+- Python - I know it well but I fancy a change and it's slow, no thanks
 - C - String handling is wank, no thanks
-- Python - I know it well but it's balls, no thanks
-- TS - Don't like the tooling

 ### Config